imnotartsy/Apt-Email-Notifications/README.md

 - Get added as a test user in the Google Cloud Console project
 - Set Control/Config Vars (below) to your desired settings + potentially `room_types` and `fields`

+## Control/Config Vars:
+- `MOCK` - If True, the script will prefill 'changes' with a mock response to make testing the email sending easier
+- `SENDEMAIL` - If True, the script will send an email if there are changes
+- `VERBOSE` - If True, the script will print out the changes it has detected + additional information

 ## File Structure:
 - `pullMT.py` - Main script: pulls + parses data, compares it to the last pulled data, and sends an email if there are changes
 - `sendGmail.py` - Script to send an email using the Gmail API